 Phang Nga Bay

-A distinctive feature of Phang Nga Bay is the sheer limestone karsts that jut vertically out of the emerald-green water.
+A distinctive feature of Phang Nga Bay is the sheer limestone karsts vertically out of the emerald-green water.
 Two of the more famous spots in this bay are James Bond Island and Koh Panyee.
 By far the best means of enjoying the spectacular scenery, with only brief encounters with the tourist crowds at James Bond and Koh Panyee, is to take one of the boat trips from the northern end of Phuket.

 A leisurely day trip cruising through the dramatic limestone islands, occasionally stopping to enjoy quiet beaches, is far more rewarding than the standard bus-boat tour.